kammitama5/kammitama5.github.io/_posts/2024-08-08-Thursday-August-8th.md

 among other things.
 There were team socials, like go-karting and an ice-cream social, and for the interns several social events including one in SF in which our group of interns took a really fancy ride back because we had pooled our resources together to get a rideshare back, and another in which we painted!
-- A highlight for me was meeting the co-founder of elliptic curves in my first week, as well as attending a quantum day event on my second day of my first week.
-So many things.
+- A highlight for me was meeting the co-founder of elliptic curve cryptography in my first week, as well as attending a quantum day event on my second day of my first week (with Professor Lange and Professor Jacques).
+So many great things.
+People were just so nice.
 - I visited friends in the Bay, including friends from various companies (OpenAI, Google, Nvidia, etc).
 I missed out on a final social at Netflix, but there is always another time.
 It's wild that I have so many friends here, when I am one of the hardest people to get to come out of my accommodations on the East Coast, or to socialize